 - As the bar gets heavier, one-hand install gets significantly easier because the sleeve doesn’t spin as much.

-So the Flex trades a bit of convenience at lighter loads for insane holding strength.
+So the Flex trades a bit of ease of use at lighter loads for insane holding strength.

 Who should buy it